awesomeahi95/Hotel_Review_NLP/README.md

             - tripadvisor_scraped_hotel_reviews.csv: csv file with data to be used for project
         - _init_.py, items.py, middlewares.py, pipelines.py, settings.py: default scrapy files used for webscrape
     - scrapy.cfg: scrap config file
-- 1.Early_EDA_and_Cleaning.ipynb: notebook with early data exploration and data manipulation
+- 1.Webscraping_Early_EDA_and_Cleaning.ipynb: notebook with early data exploration and data manipulation
 - 2.Further_EDA_and_Preprocessing.ipynb: notebook with feature engineering and nlp preprocessing
-- 3.Modelling.ipynb: notebook with all the models created
+- 3.Modelling_and_Hyperparameter_Tuning.ipynb: notebook with all the models created
+- 4.Evaluation
 - Classification.py: contains classes for classifcation methods
-- 1.tripadvisor_scraped_hotel_reviews.csv: webscraped data before any changes
-- 2.hotel_reviews_structured.csv: data after balancing and cleaning
-- 3.x_train_data.csv: training data with x values from preprocessed dataset
-- 3.y_train_data.csv: training data with y values from preprocessed dataset
-- final_model.pkl: final model saved using pickle.
+- Ensemble.py: contains classes for ensemble methods
-- Hilton_London.pdf: presentation summarising project process and findings
+- Hilton__Hotel_Presentation.pdf: presentation summarising project process and findings

 <a name="Structure"></a>